LiamLian0727/Euclids_Gift/README.md

 Use [`test/eval_qwen.sh`](test/eval_qwen.sh), [`test/eval_robo.sh`](test/eval_robo.sh), and [`test/eval_euclid.sh`](test/eval_euclid.sh) to evaluate the Qwen2.5‑VL series, the RoboBrain 2.0 series, and Euclid models trained on Euclid30K, respectively.

 Before running these scripts, set `model_path` in each script to the path of the model you want to evaluate.

+> Notably, our VSIBench evaluation differs from the original setup: the original limits the model’s output to 16 tokens and asks it to produce the final answer directly, whereas we allow up to 1024 tokens and instruct the model to think first and then answer, so that responses provide traceable reasoning and the necessary explanations expected in real-world use.

 ## Citation
 If you find this project or the dataset helpful, please cite: